matisboualam/pycopo-doc-web/source/pycopo_theory.md

 <br>

-Once the marker corner's 2D coordinate stored, we will define the 3D coordinates of the marker expressed in its own referential, based on the dimension of the marker.
+Once the marker corner's 2D coordinate stored, we will define a new virtual square with the same dimension of the marker that we are simply going to translate on (Z) axis first.
+The corners of this virtual square is now expressed in 3D.

 <p align="center">